 Single core architecture

 Single core architecture refers to a single Communicate site providing core services.
-It provides local redundancy and scalability for Edge appliances deployed in an N+1 configuration.
+It provides local redundancy and scalability for BYOC Premises Edges deployed in an N+1 configuration.
 It also helps companies reduce costs by consolidating and removing telephony lines from branch offices.

 Customers who use single core architecture often have:

 - A single physical company office supporting users that work at home.

 - A single central office supporting remote branch offices.

 - A central data center hosting all of the companies regional IT.

 A BYOC Premises Edge comes standard with either three or seven usable network interfaces based on the model.
 An Edge uses these interfaces to connect to your local area network (LAN).
 We recommend deploying an Edge using the built-in WAN interface and Port 2.